0xFA-Team/Router_Dial/README.md

 * d.
 You can use your Router as a AP to surfer the Internet now.

 ## Notice
-Now the script just for TP_Link, We hope you can help us to make it more stronger.
+Now the script just for TP-Link, We hope you can help us to make it more stronger.
 Thx.

 ## Enjoy it!